jesseduffield/jesseduffield.github.io/_posts/2021-6-26-Compound-Components.md

 ## Addendum:

-I'm pretty cautious about config objects in general, seeing how they've caused issues in the past when it made more sense to pass direct JSX.
-They're happen to be the right fit for an accordion, but like all abstractions, you need to use them with care.
-If you see yourself needing to add additional JSX between the children of your compound component (e.g. help buttons, tooltips, separators) and don't want your compound component being dependent on those, ditching the config objects and using direct JSX may be the better approach.
+I'm pretty cautious about substituting JSX for POJOs in general, seeing how they've caused issues in the past when it made more sense to pass direct JSX.
+They happen to be the right fit for an accordion, but like all abstractions, you need to use them with care.
+If you see yourself needing to add additional JSX between the children of your compound component (e.g. help buttons, tooltips, separators) and don't want your compound component being dependent on those, switching to JSX may be the better approach.
 Note however that if you do that, you'll still need a way to distinguish between those children and the expected children.
 This can be done using a single Context provider that supplies (in this case) the `isActive` and `onToggle` functions and using the titles of accordion sections as keys rather than their indexes.